Aris Primary School Aquaponics System Inauguration

 - Took part in the detailed tour of the aquaponics system, asked questions, and conducted interviews.

-- Towards the event the participants were able mingle, network and enjoy the light snacks and drinks served.
+- Towards the end of the event the participants were able mingle, network and enjoy the light snacks and drinks served.

 - A pull-up banner was designed and purchased to give the Aquaponics Project visibility and to showcase it at the inauguration and it will also be used at future events for the project.